1320 Cambridge Blvd.

 Leslie's Bio

-Leslie Junk grew up at FCC and Camp Akita and became a member in 1991.
-Her church service includes a Mexico Mission trip, feeding the homeless, Sunday school teacher and Couple Circle member.
-Recently retired from Nationwide, she spent 25 years training agents on their technology tools and associates on secure cyber security practices.
-Her training methods encompassed website content and digital course design.
-Prior experience includes software sales and sales management at Goal Systems and AT&T.
+Recently retired from Nationwide, she spent 25 years training agents on technology tools and associates on secure cyber security practices.
+Her training methods encompassed classroom instruction, website content and digital training course design.
+Prior experience includes software sales, sales management and sales training at Goal Systems and AT&T.

 She is the treasurer of Childhood League Board XI and a graduate of Miami University.
 Leslie and her husband Bill have two adult children and two twin grandchildren.